AdamRJensen/adamrjensen.github.io/posts/virtual_environments_cheat_sheet.md

     conda install --file requirements.txt

+When typing in this command, it's important to be in the directory where the file is located.

+Alternatively you can also use pip to install packages in your conda environment:

+    pip install -r requirements.txt

-Of course you can still install a single package like you normally would by:
+You can of course still install a single package like you normally would by:

     conda install package_name